bazel-contrib/toolchains_llvm/README.md

 can be enabled by enabling the `layering_check` feature on a per-target, per-package or global basis.

-If one of toolchain or sysroot are specified via an absolute path rather than managed by Bazel, the `layering_check` feature may require running `bazel clean --expunge` after making changes to the set of header files installed on the host.

 ## Prior Art

 Other examples of toolchain configuration: